Top 10 Bluehost Alternatives For Cheap and Reliable Web Hosting

 If you go with one of the managed WordPress plans, you can expect to receive access to even more useful features, such as 1-click staging environments, built-in caching, and a free website transfer service.
 You’ll be happy to know that DreamHost works with both monthly and yearly billing cycles and offers a very generous 97-day money-back guarantee.
 Aside from A2’s ‘anytime money-back guarantee’, this is currently the best refund policy on the market that we know of.

-It’s small consumer-friendly things like this that make InMotion a great choice.
-Unlike Bluehost, InMotion lets you pay for your hosting on a monthly or semi-annual basis (granted, only if you go with the third tier).
+It’s small, consumer-friendly things like this that make InMotion a great choice.
+Unlike Bluehost, InMotion lets you pay for your hosting on a monthly or semi-annual basis (granted, only if you go with the Pro plan).
 This system is particularly appealing to beginners who may not want to commit to a yearly subscription right off the bat.
 You do benefit from nice discounts by paying one or two years in advance but not everybody can afford that, so having monthly subscriptions is always helpful.

 A Plethora of Options

-Standard shared hosting aside, InMotion also offers no less than six different tiers of WordPress hosting.
-The scalability is truly excellent here as the cheapest plan goes for $7/mo while the most expensive tiers (WordPress VPS and dedicated) can reach up to $105.69/mo.
+Standard shared hosting aside, InMotion also offers four different tiers of WordPress hosting.
+The scalability is truly excellent here as the cheapest plan goes for $7/mo while the most expensive tiers (WordPress VPS) can reach up to $22.99/mo.
 If you’re running a WordPress site, you have the option of starting small and gradually working your way up without having to switch to a different type of hosting.
 If you’re not into WordPress, however, you can go for regular VPS and dedicated hosting plans, each of which has managed and unmanaged variants.
 Once again, it’s all about having options.

 As far as the features are concerned, you can expect unlimited email storage and disk space, access to MySQL databases, free website builder, site backup & restore service, SSL certificate, cPanel, malware protection, SSD storage, free site transfer, and more.
 InMotion offers 24/7 customer support via all the usual channels and has a very generous 90-day money-back guarantee refund policy.
 Moreover, you also get $150 worth of advertising credits by subscribing to one of the shared or WordPress hosting plans.

 WP Engine is a premium provider that specializes in a very specific niche – WordPress hosting.
 Bluehost takes great pride In being one of the WordPress’ top recommended providers, however, that title was given primarily thanks to its popularity and affordability.
 If you’re looking for cutting-edge WordPress hosting, WP Engine blows pretty much all competition out of the water.
-That’s because WP Engine is ideal not just for regular users but also for developers.
+That’s because WP Engine is ideal not just for regular users but also for developers, as we’ve already discussed in our WP Engine review.

 The company is all about performance and offers plenty of tools that will allow you to maintain good uptime and page loading speeds regardless of how big your site gets.
 WP Engine takes security very seriously and provides users with free malware scans along with CloudFlare CDN access.
 You can also expect integration with performance monitoring and analytics tools, which will allow you to optimize your site further and keep a close eye on your audience.